mekosteinberg/Portfolio/README.md

 Day 5: Today has been a struggle to get dropdowns working and style
     appropriately for responsive design.
 I know what I would do differently, next time I'd start building the mobile/phone version and then style for larger, instead of the starting with web.
 I only now discovered in the dev tools that you can switch TYPES of mobile devices, or make custom sized ones.
 I know, I know... duh.
 Styling Styling Styling right now, still need to host it
-        Part2: If I dont stop soon I'm going to break something and have to spend the rest of the night fixing it.
-I think mobile is pretty much set.
-I got it deployed to Netlify.
+        Part2: If I dont stop soon I'm going to break something and have to spend the rest of the night fixing i

+I definitely need to work on documentation, I used a lot of resources from MDN, W3 and JQuery but forgot to copy the links into my psuedo code.
+I also looked at a lot of websites through dev tools to figure out how they did certain things in the styling.
+I was very focused on getting what I had to work, but definitely have some ideas on how to do it better next time.
+I'd definitely start out making the mobile site and then add on and re-arrange from there for larger/desktop devices.
+I'd also probably iron out the issues I was coming up with in the drop down accordians.